-Dry winter skin can leave your skin prone to infection.
-Eventually all those dry cracks and skin fissures can all allow unwanted bacteria to get in.
+Dry winter skin can leave your skin is not only irritating but prone to infection.
+Eventually, all those dry cracks and skin fissures can all allow unwanted bacteria to get in.
 Ouch!

 Avoid Long Hot Baths and Showers

 It feels good but, hot showers are just the worst for skin.
 Especially in the winter.
 Crank up the heater in your home and use tepid water instead.
 Once you are out of the shower, gently blot your skin with a towel.
 Don’t get totally dry though.
 The droplets left behind counts as extra moisture and in this case, holding on is a good thing.

 Lock that moisture in by applying an oil or lotion to keep the skin supple.